novels-project/identifiers/README.md

 The file `novels-project-identifiers.json` contains a mapping between bibliographic identifiers.
-The keys in the JSON dictionary are Novels Project identifiers (integers starting with 1) and the values are other canonical identifiers of bibliographic identifiers.
+The keys in the JSON dictionary are Novels Project identifiers (integers starting with 1) and the values are other canonical identifiers.

 For example, the novel with Novels Project identifier 68 is Charlotte Smith's *Letters of a Solitary Wanderer* (1800).
 This novel also appears in Garside,